-It is planned to characterize in vacuum full-size detector prototypes like PRESTO (PREcursor of the Second sTatiOn), see [1], with a focus on the long-term operation of MVD modules in vacuum.
+It is planned to characterize in vacuum full-size detector prototypes like PRESTO (PREcursor of the Second sTatiOn) [1], with a focus on the long-term operation of MVD modules in vacuum.

-- M. Koziel et al., "PRESTO: PREcursor of the Second sTatiOn of the CBM-MVD."
-GSI annual report 2014. - [2] P. A. Redhead, "Recommended practices for measuring and reporting outgassing data", National Research Council, p.
-4, Ottawa ON K1A 0R6, Canada - [3] OMEGA Engineering, INC. (www.omega.com)
+- [1] M. Koziel et al., PRESTO: PREcursor of the Second sTatiOn of the CBM-MVD, this report - [2] P. A. Redhead, Recommended practices for measuring and reporting outgassing data, National Research Council, p.
+4, Ottawa ON K1A 0R6, Canada - [3] OMEGA Engineering, INC., www.omega.com